jsnjack/hugo-changelog-theme/README.md

 ```
 [params]
     customCSS = ["css/styles.css"]  # List of css files to include on the website.
 Reltive to the static/ folder
-    disableOriginalStyles = true  # Do not include original CSS styles
 ```

 # Development